ministryofjustice/security-guidance/docs/phishing-guide.md

 If you think you have spotted a phish, or you think you have been phished, report it as quickly as possible.
 If you think you have spotted a more targeted phish that claims to be from a vendor or another staff member, do an out of band check to determine if it is legitimate.
 If it is not, then please report the email as a phish.

 Reporting a phishing attempt is quick and easy.
-Contact one of the following:
+Contact service desk using one of these two options:

 -   Tel: 0800 917 5148
 -   [MoJ Service Portal and Live Chat](https://mojprod.service-now.com/moj_sp)